jeremywohl/moviebot/README.md

 ## Final config

-Look over the rest of `config.rb`, though the defaults are reasonable.
+Look over the rest of `config.rb`, though the defaults are probably suitable.

 ## Running